otigon/automated-jb2a-animations/README.md

 # Introduction

-**Trying to figure out now why the Token Magic FX do not apply on the Forge**

 Time to ditch those animation macros!
 This module is designed to implement all of the "instant" duration animations like:

 - Weapon Attacks